pyth-network/pyth-client/README.md

 Finally, in docker extension inside VS Code click right and choose "Attach VS Code".
 If you're using a remote host in VS Code make sure to let this connection be open.

-### pre-commit hooks
-pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
-You can install it by following [their website](https://pre-commit.com/).
-In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.

-The checks are also performed in the CI to ensure the code follows consistent formatting.
-Formatting is only currently enforced in the `program/` directory.
-You might also need to install the nightly toolchain to run the formatting by running `rustup toolchain install nightly`.